logicalguess/quantum-java/README.md

 Quantum computing with Qiskit services.

 ## Configuration
+The configuration is in src/test/resources/reference.conf.
+A sample is provided.

 Switch between qx and qc by setting the ENVIRONMENT variable.
 The default is qx.

 The API token has to be provided.